qb-qetell/2103-0502-33/README.md

 ## Code type: Application software

-### Code Description: A software developed to assist in a web-scraping task.
+### Code description: A software developed to assist in a web-scraping task.